UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/06/index.md

 ## Exercises

 1. Connect the BMP280.
 Use the wiring configuration for the SPI, and connect the CS to GPIO 3.
+Next, connect the buzzer (with a resistance) to GPIO 1.
 Use Kicad to draw the schematic. (**1p**)
 2. The example provided for exercise 2 in the lab skeleton is a basic example of how to read a register of the BMP280.
 Modify it to read the `id` of the BMP280 and print it over serial. (**1p**)

 :::tip